«- Back

 No release date yet

-Lady Bird Johnson became a master mediator who helped soothe discord while boosting Lyndon B. Johnson's reputation following JFK's assassination.
+Catapulted into a role she didn't prepare for, Lady Bird Johnson became a master mediator who helped soothe discord while boosting Lyndon B. Johnson's reputation following JFK's assassination.

 5. Hillary Rodham Clinton